36 Purposes of God in Our Suffering

 [The above list makes a great personal Bible study or the basis for small group discussion.]

-RECOMMENDED RESOURCE: HELP!
-I Can’t Handle All These Trials, a mini-book by Joel James
+RECOMMENDED MINI-BOOK: HELP!
+I Can’t Handle All These Trials (also available in Kindle format)

 - When God Weeps: Why Our Sufferings Matter to the Almighty: http://www.wtsbooks.com/product-exec/product_id/2076/nm/When+God+Weeps+%28Paperback%29?utm_source=ptautges&utm_medium=blogpartners